 Given the smaller scale of the Smallholders ’ operations (with planted areas of less than 50 hectares), Smallholders are usually disadvantaged by limited financial resources, limited access to technology and best operational procedures.
 Hence, the resultant low yields and less environmentally desirable practices make it difficult and costly for them to achieve RSPO certification.

-The project serves to bring these independent Smallholders up to efficient farming standards adopted by large Palm Oil organisations.
+The programme serves to bring these independent Smallholders up to efficient farming standards adopted by large Palm Oil organisations.
 We will provide agronomic training, provide access to financial support and global markets and educate on the legal requirements.
 The project will close the gaps between current practices and those required for certification.
 The project is also part of our endeavors to reach out to more Smallholders for an inclusive supply chain.